turbot/terraform-provider-turbot/website/docs/r/turbot_directory.html.markdown

 # turbot\_turbot\_directory

-The `Turbot Directory` resource adds support for turbot directories.
+The `Turbot Directory` resource adds support for authentication directories.
 It is used to create and delete directory settings.

 ## Example Usage